 CMS requires MVP to perform a quarterly review of demographic information of MVP's online directory.
-MVP requires all Participating Providers to review demographic information and ensure that it is accurate and up to date, notify MVP of any demographic changes and your CAQH profile as applicable.
+MVP requires all Participating Providers to review demographic information and ensure that it is accurate and up to date.
+Participating Providers must notify MVP of any demographic changes and update their CAQH profiles as applicable.
 To review and verify Provider information on a quarterly basis: